mindfultatiana/mindfultatiana/README.md

 I'm passionate about research and building solutions that help businesses safeguard their data and infrastructure.
 While I'm continuously learning about web development, my main focus is on applying cybersecurity principles and business intelligence to protect and empower organizations.

 # Recent Trainings and Certs
+* RSAC 365 From Hack to Sale: The Journey of Stolen Data (Apr 2025)
 * RSAC 365 The Spy Who Hacked Us: Espionage, Cybersecurity, and Supply Chain (Feb 2025)
 * RSAC 365 A Proactive Behavioral Approach to Cyber Readiness: Insights from a Clinical Psychologist and a Social Scientist (Jan 2025)
 * HDIAC (Homeland Defense and Security Information Analysis Center) Security Implications for the United States From Iranian and Hezbollah Activities in Latin America and the Caribbean (Dec 2024)